 All children who are at risk of temporary or permanent exclusion must be risk assessed and this formerly recorded.
-We also develop a Pastoral Support Plan which is a shared plan for the child, school, family and external services (if appropriate).
 If it is not deemed appropriate or safe to continue with the exclusion then the school will work with the local authority to find a more suitable alternative.